rtCamp/rtbiz-helpdesk/docs/user/internal-architecture/ticket_workflow.md

 5. At any point if customer replies to 'Solved' ticket the status changes to 'Unanswered'.

-6. Staff can keep a ticket Unanswered while replying by checking 'keep unanwered' option.
+6. Staff can keep a ticket 'Unanswered' while replying by checking 'keep unanswered' option.

 Please see the flowchart below to understand the ticket workflow better: